 - New applications for accommodations are submitted through SARC Online to the Student Accessibility Coordinator; the Student Accessibility Resource Center located on level A in the LITC, room A78.
 The application and supporting medical and testing documents are reviewed within 10 days.

 - The student will be notified, via email, which accommodations have been approved.
 At this time they are directed to meet with the Student Accessibility Coordinator to discuss their accommodations and implementation.

 - Students should notify their professors in the classes they choose to utilize their approved accommodations at the start of the semester, but absolutely not less than 10 days before they need their accommodations in place.
 Professors may receive notifications during the semester from some students who recently received accommodations approval.

 Academic accommodations and related learning disabilities:

 Extra time on exams and quizzes: Students with this accommodation are allowed extended time on all timed in-class tests and quizzes.
 This accommodation does not apply to assignments completed outside of class, as long as adequate notice of the due date is provided.
 If faculty cannot easily or adequately accommodate students in the classroom for exams, students should arrange with SARC, with faculty approval, to take their exams in the testing center.
-Students must submit an online exam request.
-Faculty will receive an email copy of the request.
+Students must submit an online exam request and Faculty will receive an email copy of the request.
 Please note the exam time requested by the student to be sure that you are in agreement.